GreatCowBASIC/Help/output/md/for.md

 `Step` and `increment` are optionals.
 If Step is not specified, GCBASIC will increment `counter` by 1 each time the code is run.

+Step is an integer value.
+Step value can positive of negative.
+When using advanced variable you must cast the step value as an integer, see the example below.

 `increment` can be a positive or negative constant or an integer.

 The `Exit For` is optional and can be used to exit the loop upon a